 A BIT ABOUT US

-We want every child to feel empowered playing piano and to believe in their own ability to make music.
+We want every child to believe in their own ability to make music.
 The I Can Do It!
 Piano Books support young beginners and those who are neurodiverse to begin their creative journey with music that is accessible, and easy to use and understand.

 Beginners master new skills and build their understanding of music step by step with every new song, making the I Can Do It!
 Piano Books a great start in piano!

 The Latest Research

 Read this article "How to Grow the Good in Your Brain" (from Greater Good online Magazine at UC Berkley).
 It explains that your brain is 'like a garden', and repeated activity can stimulate amazing positive changes in the brain.
 Playing piano grows the brain's neuroplasticity and challenges the right and left hemisphere of the brain to work cooperatively, honing learning in a powerful and unique way that is above and beyond other learned skills.

 Training the left and right brain hemispheres to work together, piano playing also:

 Helps people learn to control and strengthen each finger, growing the connection between the brain and the finger.